anyfavors/n8n-helm/README.md

 5. Push the commit to GitHub.
 The [`release.yaml`](.github/workflows/release.yaml) workflow packages the chart from the `n8n` directory and uploads it to a GitHub release.
 6. Once the workflow completes, the repository index on the `gh-pages` branch is updated at <https://anyfavors.github.io/n8n-helm>.

+## Maintenance

+Automated dependency updates are handled by [Renovate](https://github.com/renovatebot/renovate).
+The configuration in [.github/renovate.json](.github/renovate.json) monitors the GitHub Actions used in this repository and the Helm tooling versions referenced in the workflows.
+When a new version of the `helm-docs` plugin or a GitHub Action becomes available, Renovate opens a pull request with the update.
+Maintainers should review these PRs and merge them once the checks pass.

 ## License

 This project is licensed under the [MIT License](LICENSE).